The Ultimate Guide to Live TV Streaming Services in 2024

 5. Multiple screens

-For more in-depth coverage of streaming TV services, watch my related YouTube videos below and consider subscribing to my channel.
+For more in-depth coverage of streaming TV services, watch my related YouTube videos below and consider joining more than 100,000 subscribers to my channel.
 I upload new videos every week.

 YouTube TV

 YouTube TV is my #1 favorite live TV streaming service if this is your first time cutting the cord.
-The service starts at $72.99 per month and offers more than 100 channels, unlimited cloud DVR storage and up to three simultaneous streams.
+The service starts at $82.99 per month after a December 2024 price increase.
+It offers more than 100 channels, unlimited cloud DVR storage and up to three simultaneous streams.
 You can add NFL RedZone with the Sports Plus add-on for $11 a month.
-NFL Sunday Ticket moves to YouTube TV and YouTube starting in 2023.
+NFL Sunday Ticket moved to YouTube TV and YouTube starting in 2023.
 YouTube TV’s navigation is simple and easy to learn for people who are just getting started with live TV streaming.

 YouTube TV Fast Facts